 They met in Geneva is a story about two Indians meeting in Geneva in the 1960s.
 He came to realise his dreams while she when her dreams were shattered….

 Akira was tired of having fleeting relationships.
 She had no choice and was frustrated about the pool of boys available to have a conversation.

 Shy, intimidated, boastful, chivalrous……. and relentless, not her type.

-The wait ended when she met a ‘likeable’ guy and they found a good company in each other.
+The wait ended when she met a ‘likeable’ guy, and they found good company in each other.
 Two years, that’s when the expiry date came about to their relationship.
-The talks of mutual separation were cool; however, it was hard on those 22-year old college pass outs.
+The mutual separation talks were cool; however, it was hard on those 22-year old college pass outs.

 “You both had no feelings whatsoever,” Jaya replied after remaining patient for half an hour. “or else you would have made it work, isn’t it?”

 Jaya had to update herself with the latest meaning of the term ‘break-up.’